craigmckeachie/react-course/concepts/13-Forms.md

 Some things to notice in the code above:

 - Validation messages are themselves local component state.
-- A validate function was created that checks the current state which controls form fields and sets validation messages into state.
-- The validate function is called when the form is submitted.
+- The validations are called when the form is submitted.
-- An onBlur event handler is created and the validation is called there as well so users get feedback as soon as they leave a given form control.
 - The && operator is used to conditionally display the error messages.
   - The && operator is ideal in this case since there is no else case.